skiprco/go-utils/README.md

 // RoleOperatorAdmin is a user role means the user has read-write access to all data and can modify the roles of other users const RoleOperatorAdmin = "OPERATOR_ADMIN"

-// OperatorRead checks if the provided roles contain the OPERATOR_READ role.
-// This role might be granted implicitely (e.g. on OPERATOR_ADMIN). func OperatorRead(roles []string) bool {}

-// OperatorWrite checks if the provided roles contain the OPERATOR_WRITE role.
+// HasRole checks if the provided roles is included in the user roles.
-// This role might be granted implicitely (e.g. on OPERATOR_ADMIN). func OperatorWrite(roles []string) bool {}
+// This role might be granted implicitely (e.g. OPERATOR_READ on OPERATOR_ADMIN).
+func HasRole(role string, userRoles []string) (bool, *errors.GenericError) {}

 // IsOverride checks if the provided user ID has a prefix to override the authentication.
 // Overrides will be clearly logged.